qrvey/partner-portal/v2-website/versioned_docs/version-7.0/ui-docs/dataviews/chart-types/expandable.md

 ### Format

-You can apply <a href="/docs/ui-docs/dataviews/chart-builder/chart-configuration/format" target="_blank">Conditional Formatting</a> to your Expandable Table.
+You can apply [Conditional Formatting](../../dataviews/chart-builder/chart-configuration/format.md#small-multiples#conditional-formatting) to your Expandable Table.

 Click on **+Add Condition** to start.
 Pick the color of the text and the color of the cell you’d like to show when your condition is met.
 Decide if you want to outline the cell or highlight it in the chosen color.
 Select the column you want to use the condition on, set the operator and decide if it applies to a column of your choice or the entire row.